toltalchaos/shop-os/README.md

 - cart/checkout
     - add payment/checkout flow
         - e-transfer flow - gotta sort this out yet
+            - user creates order
+                - items availability/invintory is updated
+            - user is instructed to send money to siteData.businessEmail
+                - email
+                - new window
-    - order number issuing
+            - user is re-directed to the orders page and instructed to input their order number
+            - order detail card says to send money to siteData.businessEmail
+            - order detail "awaiting payment confirmation"
     - sendgrid email system??? for both orders and updates
     - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID

 - refine order tracking
     - order updates to track lineage and times of updates (shows previous updates using a card with "editable" flag for the managers view much like the product edits)